NEW: Spokeswoman says no formal discussions between board, union leaders

 Negotiations wrapped up Tuesday night with neither side optimistic a deal was near.

-"This was silly season," board President David Vitale told reporters after emerging from more than 10 hours of talks during which he said teachers were presented with a comprehensive proposal.
+“This was silly season,” board President David Vitale told reporters after emerging from more than 10 hours of talks.
+“It is time for us to get serious.”

 “It is time for us to get serious,” Vitale said.